ovntatar/Multicast-Stock-Engine/README.md

       % perl MulticastStockServer.pl

-or the client by running:
+to use client run:

 	% perl MulticastStockClient.pl

-STOCK CONDIFUGARION
+STOCK CONFIGURATION

-Configuration can be changes by modify the Stock.ini file.
+Stock configuration can be change in the Stock.ini file.
 For more information about the yahoo tag check FinanceTag.definition file.

 SUPPORT